How to MIG Weld Cast Iron: And How to Skip Preheating

 In the second part of the article, let’s see how to MIG weld cast iron with preheating step by step.

 1. Identify the cast iron alloy

-Almost certainly, you have gray iron since it is by far the most common type.
-But you might have nodular or malleable iron.
+Almost certainly, you have gray iron, since it is by far the most common type.
+But you may have nodular or malleable iron.
 These two have some degree of ductility (how much they can bend without breaking).